lmeyer/LoL-Timers/README.md

 - Timers for jungle monsters
 - Timers for inhibitors
-- Timers for green wards
+- Timers for green/pink wards

 ## The website